-Nicole Gatto is a principal collaborative scientist at Kaiser Permanente Washington Health Research Institute (KPWHRI), where she predominantly works on the Adult Changes in Thought (ACT) Study examining Alzheimer's disease and related dementias.
+Nicole Gatto is a principal collaborative scientist at Kaiser Permanente Washington Health Research Institute (KPWHRI), where she predominantly works on the Adult Changes in Thought (ACT) Study, focusing on the epidemiology of Alzheimer's disease and related dementias.

-Nicole has faculty appointments at the University of Southern California and Loma Linda University, among others.
-She is a member of several professional societies, including the American Public Health Association and the International Society of Environmental Epidemiology.
+Nicole has affiliate faculty appointments at the Kaiser Permanente School of Medicine, University of Southern California, and University of California, Riverside.
+She is a member of several professional societies, including the Alzheimer’s Association and the American Public Health Association.
 She serves as a reviewer for prominent public health journals, including Environmental Health Perspectives, Journal of the Neurological Sciences, and Public Health Nutrition.
-She also serves as guest editor for the journals Vaccines and Brain Sciences.

 Nicole is inspired by the work of Wangari Maathai, who founded the Green Belt movement in Kenya, and Alice Waters, who created the Edible Schoolyard in Berkeley, California.